minodevito/Milestone-Project/README.md

 The project was developed in Gitpod, committed and push to GitHub through using the terminal section in Gitpod.
 To deploy this page to GitHub pages from its GitHub repository, the following steps were taken:
 1. Log into GitHub
-2. From the list of repositories on the screen, select RVPT-website
+2. From the list of repositories on the screen, select 'Milestone-Project'.
 3. From the menu list near the top below the project name, select settings
 4. There will be a nav down the left of the screen.
 Find pages and select it when found
 5. Select the branch dropdown which will say none and change it to main